Concert & Recital Planning

 The information below is for those who have a recital already scheduled.

 For information about scheduling your recital, visit our "Scheduling Your Recital" page.

 BOOKING THE DRESS REHEARSAL(S)

 - You can set your dress rehearsal for any time in the hall that is available on the schedule.
 Most people hold it 3-7 days before the performance, but it’s up to you, your teacher, and your collaborators.
-You must have your dress rehearsal on the calendar by being in touch with Erik Kibelsbeck by three weeks prior to your desired dress rehearsal date(s).
+You must have your dress rehearsal scheduled by using the online system or being in touch with Erik Kibelsbeck by three weeks prior to your desired dress rehearsal date(s).
 After that, other things may be booked in the hall that will limit your options and possibly preclude you being able to schedule a dress rehearsal.
 If you will need harpsichord, organ, or second piano during a dress rehearsal, you MUST make arrangement for that when booking your dress rehearsal time(s).

 - Pianists may book 3 hours, percussionists 2.5 hours, and all others 2 hours.
 The minimum length of a block is one hour.
 Please note that an “hour” usually means 50 minutes to allow for the next event in the space to begin on time.
 Follow the class schedule during daytimes.

 - Please see the Concert Program section regarding all issues pertaining to concert programs.
-Start this early to avoid last minute scrambles that are stressful for you as well as us.
+Start this early!

 - All recitals in Ford, Hockett, and Nabenhauer are audio recorded.
 To obtain a copy of your recital, visit the recording services page and fill out the appropriate form.